Tourism in Perth: Arts, culture and science

-Perth city
+Perth City

-The Perth Cultural Centre is an area of central Perth, Western Australia which includes the Art Gallery of Western Australia, the Western Australian Museum Perth, the State Library of Western Australia, and the Perth Institute of Contemporary Arts (PICA).
+The Perth Cultural Centre is an area of central Perth, Western Australia, which includes the Art Gallery of Western Australia, the Western Australian Museum in Perth, the State Library of Western Australia, and the Perth Institute of Contemporary Arts (PICA).
 A walkway connects the Cultural Centre to Perth railway station.

-The Scitech Discovery Centre is an interactive science museum, with regularly changing exhibitions designed to inform and educate visitors on a large range of science and technology based subjects.
+The Scitech Discovery Centre is an interactive science museum, with regularly changing exhibitions designed to inform and educate visitors on a wide range of science and technology based subjects.
 Scitech also conducts live science shows, and operates the Horizon planetarium located next to the discovery centre.

 West Australian Opera is the principal opera company of Western Australia, based at His Majesty's Theatre in Perth.

 The West Australian Symphony Orchestra (WASO) is an Australian symphony orchestra based in Perth.
 Its concert venues include His Majesty's Theatre, the Perth Concert Hall, and the Riverside Theatre at the Perth Convention and Exhibition Centre, as well as other locations outside the city centre.

 Fremantle

-Fremantle Arts Centre is a multi-arts organisation, offering a program of exhibitions, residencies, art courses and music in a historic building in the heart of Fremantle, Western Australia.
-The building was built using convict labour between 1861 and 1868 and was used as a psychiatric hospital, initially called the Fremantle Lunatic Asylum, and later known as the Asylum for the Criminally Insane.
+Fremantle Arts Centre is a multi-arts organisation offering a program of exhibitions, residencies, art courses, and music, in a historic building in the heart of Fremantle, Western Australia.
+The building was constructed using convict labour between 1861 and 1868 and was used as a psychiatric hospital, initially called the Fremantle Lunatic Asylum, and later renamed as the Asylum for the Criminally Insane.